 The problem that I see with this argument is that ignores almost every subjective experience that human beings can experience.
 Music isn’t “out there” to be held in the palm of your hand, just vibrations in the atmospheric medium beating against your eardrums, causing similar electrical signals that cause the sensation of seeing.
 In the case of “music”, we use the term to describe several things: physical pieces of paper with symbolic writing to reproduce the music, but also the sounds of music themselves.
 Fundamentally, there is no difference between the experience of listening and the experience of seeing – both involve our brain’s interpretation of various frequencies of…whatever.
 Light, or oscillations in the air.
 And yet, most people would agree that music “exists”, despite our inability to hold it in our hands or quantify it in a meaningful scientific way.
 (Also see: any example of “contemporary classical” music.)

-Further, we can quantify color, at least, as a physical process and not as a perceptual process.* We can examine the wavelengths of light, and decide what color they are.
-Just because we have sat down and mapped things down to the nanometer in terms of where red ends and orange begins does not mean that we couldn’t, just that there are better things to do with our time and no broad agreement on color terms.
-It’s a logical possibility that we could quantify color in this way, is what I’m saying.
+Further, I think it’s arguable that we can quantify color, as a physical process and (perhaps somewhat less accurately) as a perceptual process.* We can examine the wavelengths of light, and decide what color they are.
+Just because we have not sat down and mapped things down to the nanometer in terms of where red ends and orange begins does not mean that we couldn’t, just that there are better things to do with our time and we have only broad, but not specific, agreement on color terms.
+The science of spectrophotometry and colorimetry are based on quantifying reflected wavelengths and mapping human perceptions of wavelengths, most notable the CIE 1931 “half a colorful jellybean” chart you’ve probably seen a dozen times.
+We already break up the electromagnetic spectrum into waves of various sorts by defining where they begin and end – X-rays, gamma rays, etc. It’s a logical possibility that we could also quantify color names in this way.

 Where the argument against color existing fails is an overly-narrow definition of “existence”, and perhaps a tendency toward an odd form of solipsism.
 (I don’t know that your red is the same as my red, and so forth.)
 We commonly agree that all sorts of perceptual phenomenon exist (the smell of a rose, the taste of a pear, the music of Beethoven) and there is no reason to exclude color from the common understanding of the word.
-Some of this argument relies on semantics – and most arguments of this sort rely on extremely precise definitions, when you drill down – but I think you’d be hard-pressed to find someone who draws such hard distinctions between things that exist physically and purely perceptual phenomenon**.
+Some of this argument relies on semantics – and most arguments of this sort rely on extremely precise definitions when we really examine their contours – but I think you’d be hard-pressed to find someone who draws such hard distinctions between things that exist physically and purely perceptual phenomenon**.

 Color – like everything else we perceive – is generated by our minds, but – and this is important – typically corresponds to real physical things that happen in the world.
 So, we use the term color to describe the qualia of seeing and “decoding” particular wavelengths of light, just as we describe 440 hertz as the musical note “A”.
-To head off a related and just as silly argument that I see sometimes, the same applies to the color magenta.
-It exists just as much as any other color.
+To head off a related argument that I see sometimes argued in dubious YouTube channels, the same applies to the color magenta.
+Magenta exists just as much as any other color.

 Here I want to move onto the second part of my counter-argument, and go a little bit further than saying that perceptual phenomenon exist in and of themselves.
 Color can also refer to the physical processes that produce the wavelengths in question, and in this sense, color also exists as a physical process.